 Examples of Data Warehousing in Various Industries

-Big data has become a vital part of performing data warehousing and business intelligence across several industries.
-Let’s go over some of the examples of data warehousing in various sectors that consider it an essential part of their day-to-day operations.
+Big data has become vital to data warehousing and business intelligence across several industries.
+Let’s review some examples of data warehousing in various sectors.

-A data warehouse is primarily used to analyze customer and market trends and other data patterns in the investment and insurance sector.
-Forex and stock markets are two major sub-sectors where data warehouses play a crucial role because a single point difference can lead to massive losses across the board.
+Firms primarily use a data warehouse to analyze customer and market trends and other data patterns in these sectors.
+Forex and stock markets are two major sub-sectors.
+Here data warehouses play a crucial role because a single point difference can lead to massive losses across the board.
 DWHs are usually shared in these sectors and focus on real-time data streaming.

-DWHs are primarily used for distribution and marketing in the retail sector to track items, examine pricing policies, keep track of promotional deals, and analyze customer buying trends.
+Retail chains use DWHs for distribution and marketing.
+Common uses are tracking items, examining pricing policies, tracking promotional deals, and analyzing customer buying trends.
 Retail chains usually incorporate EDW systems for business intelligence and forecasting needs.

-A DWH is used to forecast outcomes, generate treatment reports, and share data with insurance providers, research labs, and other medical units in the healthcare sector.
+Healthcare businesses use a DWH to forecast patient outcomes.
+They also use it to generate treatment reports and share data with insurance providers, research labs, and other medical units.
 EDWs are the backbone of healthcare systems because the latest, up-to-date treatment information is crucial for saving lives.

 Types of Data Warehouses